-SYLLABUS CODE: FIN 411 SYLLABUS TITLE: ADVANCED FINANCIAL MANAGEMENT ies undertaken previously as part of the course.
+SYLLABUS CODE: FIN 411 SYLLABUS TITLE: ADVANCED FINANCIAL MANAGEMENT

+This unit develops the accounting and finance studies undertaken previously as part of the course.
 The primary purpose is to develop the student's understanding of the application of advanced financial concepts and approaches to the appraisal of strategic and management level issues and problems in a variety of organisational situations.